blog-banner

 We are continuing to improve the SQL implementation in CockroachDB, and a big part of that work will include refining our type system.
 So far we have already confirmed that our typing rules behave adequately for a variety of SQL benchmarks and reference test suites, including SQLLite’s Sqllogictest.
 We do have a few minor deviations (such as our number division returning DECIMAL even for integer operands) but they are deliberate choices for CockroachDB rather than unavoidable limitations of our type system.

 In the coming months, we will invest in ensuring CockroachDB can be used from popular ORMs, and we intend to adapt our typing rules as far as necessary to make these tools happy.
-While holding on to our goal of straightforward rules and no surprises, we will continue to iterate on making our type system even more usable and expressive.
+While holding on to our goal of straightforward rules and , we will continue to iterate on making our type system even more usable and expressive.

 If distributed SQL makes you giddy, check out our open positions here.